All posts

 }

-In practice, most apps never need host-specific code.
-The core API handles data flow, state management, display modes, and theming for all hosts.
+In practice, most apps never need any of these.
+The core API handles data flow, state, display modes, and theming for every host.

 Testing Across Hosts

-One of the advantages of a shared protocol is that you only need one test suite.
+A shared protocol means you only need one test suite.

-The sunpeak simulator on localhost:3000 replicates the MCP App runtime for both hosts.
-Your simulation files (JSON mock data in tests/simulations/) feed the same data your component would receive from ChatGPT or Claude in production.
+The sunpeak inspector at localhost:3000 replicates the MCP App runtime for every host.
+Your simulation files (JSON mock data in tests/simulations/) feed the same shape of data your component would receive from a real ChatGPT or Claude tool call:

 {